| DocumentationOverviewLet's see how KEna looks at startup:

 also be set in derived class, while geometry is always added.
 Derived

 class can not remove geometry from base class.
+Child elementsBoth elements have the same child elements:

 description element of the

-This section contains parameters, which are later used in other
+library.<params>This section contains parameters, which are later used in other

 sections, especially in <view2d> and <view3d>.
 It

-contains three subsections: <public>,
+contains three subsections:<public>,

-<public> section are accessible to other
+<protected>,and<private>.
+Parameters defined in<public>section are accessible to other

-section are accessible to derived elements, and parameters defined
+elements, parameters defined in<protected>section are accessible to derived elements, and parameters defined

-in <private> section are visible only in the
+in<private>section are visible only in the

 element itself.